-- 1. We see all pupils as of equal value, whether or not they are disabled, whatever their ethnicity, culture, religious affiliation, national origin or national status, whichever their gender. - 2.
+- 1. We see all pupils and staff as of equal value and should not experience discrimination, whether or not they are disabled, whatever their ethnicity/race, religious affiliation, age, Martial status, pregnant or on maternity leave and whichever their gender or sexual orientation. - 2.
 Treating people equally does not necessarily involve treating them in the same way.
-Our Policies, procedures and activities must not discriminate, but are differentiated, as appropriate, to take account of differences of life-experience, outlook and background, and in the kind of barriers and disadvantages which people may face, in relation to disability (so that reasonable adjustments are made), ethnicity (so that different cultural backgrounds and experience of prejudice are recognized), sexual orientation and gender (so that the different needs and experiences of girls and boys, women and men are recognized). - 3.
-We intend that our policies, procedures and activities should promote: - a) Positive attitudes towards disabled people, good relations between disabled and non-disabled people, and an absence of harassment of disabled people - b) Positive interaction, good relations and dialogue between groups and communities different from each other in terms of ethnicity, culture, religious affiliation, national origin or national status, and an absence of prejudice-related bullying and incidents - c) Mutual respect and good relations between the genders and an absence of sexual harassment - 4.
-Policies and procedures should benefit all employees and potential employees, for example in recruitment and promotion, and in continuing professional development whether or not they are disabled, whatever their ethnicity, culture, religious affiliation, national origin or national status, and whichever their gender. - 5.
-In addition to avoiding or minimising possible negative impacts, we take opportunities to maximise positive impacts by reducing and removing inequalities and barriers that may already exist between disabled and nondisabled people, people of different ethnic, cultural and religious backgrounds, girls and boys, women and men.
+Our Policies, procedures and activities must not discriminate, but are differentiated, as appropriate, to take account of differences of life-experience, outlook and background, and in the kind of barriers and disadvantages which people may face, in relation to disability (so that reasonable adjustments are made), ethnicity/race (so that different cultural backgrounds and experience of prejudice are recognized), sexual orientation and gender (so that the different needs and experiences of girls and boys, women and men are recognized). - 3.
+We intend that our policies, procedures and activities should promote: - a) Positive attitudes towards disabled people, good relations between disabled and non-disabled people, and an absence of harassment of disabled people - b) Positive interaction, good relations and dialogue between groups and communities different from each other in terms of ethnicity/race, culture, religious affiliation, national origin or national status, and an absence of prejudice-related bullying and incidents - c) Mutual respect and good relations between the genders and an absence of sexual harassment.

-- 6. People affected by a policy or activity should be consulted and involved in the design of new policies, and in the review of existing ones. - 7.
-We intend that our policies and activities should benefit society as a whole, both locally and nationally, by fostering greater social cohesion, and greater participation in public life of disabled people as well as non-disabled, people of a wide range of ethnic, cultural and religious backgrounds, both women and men, girls and boys.
+- 4. Policies and procedures should benefit all employees and potential employees, for example in recruitment and promotion, and in continuing professional development whether or not they are disabled, whatever their ethnicity, culture, martial status, religious affiliation, national origin or national status, and whichever their gender and sexual orientation. - 5.
+In addition to avoiding or minimising possible negative impacts, we take opportunities to maximise positive impacts by reducing and removing inequalities and barriers that may already exist between disabled and nondisabled people, people of different ethnic, cultural and religious backgrounds, girls and boys, women and men. - 6.
+People affected by a policy or activity should be consulted and involved in the design of new policies, and in the review of existing ones. - 7.
+We intend that our policies and activities should benefit society as a whole, both locally and nationally, by fostering greater social cohesion, and greater participation in public life of disabled people as well as non-disabled, people of a wide range of ethnic, cultural and religious backgrounds, all genders and sexual orientation, all ages and people who are marries, not a married or in civil partnerships.